Stock Exchange: Trading The Earnings Season

 Oscar: This week’s pick feels appropriate for these hot, hot summer days.
 I’m getting into the solar energy sector, shown here as the Guggenheim ETF TAN.
 I have to say, stocks in this sector are climbing like the late afternoon heat.
 Let’s take a closer look:

 The last twelve months were not especially kind.
 Beginning in mid-October, the solar stocks took a big nosedive.
 They seem to have bottomed out at the end of 2016, and they’ve been on the road to recovery for this calendar year.
-This ETF is trading above its 200 and 50 day moving averages, which suggests to me the gains are real.
-As usual, I’m looking to hold onto stocks in this area for a 2-4 weeks.
+This ETF is trading above its 200 and 50-day moving averages, which suggests to me the gains are real.
+As usual, I’m looking to hold onto stocks in this area for 2-4 weeks.

 J: This is an interesting choice.
 Are you monitoring President Trump’s energy policy decisions?